🇯🇵 日本語 | 🇺🇸 English

 Q. What is the most common cause of compile errors?

-A. By far the most common cause is a missing semicolon (;).
-Next is mismatched parentheses, then full-width characters sneaking in.
-When reading error messages, always check "the line before the one the error is reported on" as well.
+A. By far the most common is a missing semicolon (;).
+Next come mismatched parentheses and full-width characters sneaking into the source.
+When reading error messages, always check the line before the one the error is reported on as well.

 Q. I don't understand error messages.
 What should I look at?

-A. Error messages have the form "filename:line: error: message".
-(1) Check the filename and line, (2) read the description after "error".
-If the description is hard, copying the whole message into a web search is also effective.
+A. Error messages follow the form "filename:line: error: message".
+(1) Check the filename and line number, then (2) read the description after "error".
+If the description is hard to parse, pasting the whole message into a web search often works well.

 Q. What is the difference between error and warning?

 A. An error stops compilation and must be fixed.
-A warning still compiles but flags a latent problem.
+A warning lets compilation proceed but flags a potential problem.
 In professional development, fixing warnings is standard practice.

 Q. How do I fix an "undeclared identifier" error?

-A. The error means a variable or function has not been declared.
-Fixes: (1) add a #include, (2) declare the variable first, (3) check spelling.
+A. The error means a variable or function hasn't been declared.
+Common fixes: (1) add a missing #include, (2) declare the variable before using it, or (3) check the spelling.
 Forgetting stdio.h in particular is very common.

 Q1.
 What causes an "undeclared identifier" error?